anonymousdoubleblindreview/ProxyFusion/readme.md

 Evaluation scripts can be found in `./evaluation/` folder.
 Pretrained checkpoints are available  To evaluate, for instance, Run the following command to the evaluation on BTS3.1 dataset.

+Pretrained checkpoints for the models are available at: https://drive.google.com/drive/folders/13XvZXnJyxakFBdR22TTP5x_QdmmObScz?usp=sharing

 ```
 python ./evaluation/Eval_BRIAR.py \
     --selected_experts 4 \